Nak2/Eel/README.md

   <img src="https://github.com/user-attachments/assets/2989d9e1-32e5-4b6e-99c4-091d865901ab">
 </p>

-If a command returns a vector (position), EEL will always visually display it.
+If a command returns a vector (position), EEL will visually display it.
 If it returns an entity, EEL will highlight it in the game, even if the entity is server-side only.

 ## Commands